We Met in December

 It Wasn’t Bad, But Nothing Out of the Ordinary

 I’m a fan of both Ashley and Niall.
 They both bring credibility to any project they are in.
-However, lately Ashley has apparently heard or read once too often about her own famous megawatt smile.
+However, lately, Ashley has apparently heard or read once too often about her own famous megawatt smile.
 Some of her scenes have a definite “insert smile here” feel.
 This was well made and Hallmark pulled out their A-Game for two of their most popular stars.
 They put a little more work into the plot, this time.
-Not one of their cookie cutter jobs, although they couldn’t resist the usual flirty snowball fight.
+Not one of their cookie-cutter jobs, although they couldn’t resist the usual flirty snowball fight.
 However, truth be told, the story was a little boring, and Ashley’s character was a little too sweet and good.
 Sometimes her behavior with grumpy-pants Niall was kind of cringeworthy.
 She just would not leave him alone.
-For me it did not rise past the slightly above average rating.
+For me, it did not rise past the slightly above-average rating.
 Kudos for having her ex-husband and his wife make appearances and her daughter was very appealing.
 Oh, and I do like Brendon Zub.
 He needs more starring roles.
 Oh Oh.
-The search for the out of print book was true to life and exactly right.
+The search for the out-of-print book was true to life and exactly right.
 Loved that.

 November 9, 2020